BongoEADGC6/mycroft-home-assistant/README.md

 # Home Assistant Skill for Mycroft

+Due to my lack of time, this project has been taken up by https://github.com/btotharye/mycroft-homeassistant and is now the upstream repo.

 This is a skill to add [Home Assistant](https://home-assistant.io) support to [Mycroft](https://mycroft.ai).
 Currently is supports turning on and off several entity types (`light`, `switch`, `scene` and `input_boolean`).